Docs

 1. Hit Download on the home page and grab the build for your OS.

 2. On macOS, open the .dmg and drag Sweep Collector.app into Applications.
 On Windows, run the .exe installer.
+On Linux, make the .AppImage executable (chmod +x) and run it.

 3. Launch the app.
 The first time it runs it'll set up a local SQLite database under your user data directory and ask you to sign in.